 That means your witnesses have to observe you sign your Will at a two metres distance.
 Is that possible for the witness to observe the testator signing or maybe the government and/or Law Society of Zimbabwe has to come out with a guidance.

-This will then depend on circumstantial evidence and the witness testimony/observation of the medical team that would be look after the Testator.
-A valid will maybe registered with the Master of High Court.
-With the lockdown it is reasonable to assume that the Deceased Estates section of the Master of High Court is closed or scaled down during the lockdown.
+This will then depend on circumstantial evidence and the witness testimony/observation of the medical team that would be looking after the Testator.
+A valid will may be registered with the Master of High Court.
+With the lockdown, it is reasonable to assume that the Deceased Estates section of the Master of High Court is closed or scaled-down during the lockdown.

 Please contact a lawyer as soon as possible or just write down your wishes and have at least two people witness your signature and initial all the other pages.
 As stated above, if accepted that we are in an epidemic, then there will be no need to follow any formalities.

-Andrew Nyamayaro is the principal of Tann Law Solicitors, firm of solicitors in Coventry.
-He can be contacted on e-mail [email protected] or office phone 02477632323.
+Andrew Nyamayaro is the principal of Tann Law Solicitors, a firm of solicitors in Coventry.
+He can be contacted on e-mail email@example.com or office phone at 02477632323.

 Visit Tann Law Solicitors’ website at www.tannlaw.co.uk